How to Use a Redirect Blocker in Chrome, Firefox, Edge, and Safari

 Settings → Safari → toggle on “Block Pop-ups.”
 Also enable “Fraudulent Website Warning” if it’s not already on — it catches known redirect destinations before they load.

-If redirects happen specifically in apps (not just Safari), that’s a different problem — ad SDKs inside apps can trigger redirects too.
-AdLock’s iOS profile handles those at the network level.
+If redirects happen in apps rather than just Safari, ad SDKs inside apps can trigger those too.
+AdLock for iOS handles those at the network level — something Safari’s built-in settings can’t reach.

-But here’s the problem: these settings only work for sites that use standard popup APIs.
-Most aggressive redirects in 2026 bypass these settings entirely — they use touch event listeners and JavaScript tricks that Chrome’s built-in blocker doesn’t catch.
-That’s the gap AdLock fills.
+These settings only work for sites that use standard popup APIs.
+Most aggressive redirect scripts bypass them entirely — using touch event listeners and JavaScript tricks that Chrome’s built-in blocker doesn’t catch.
+That’s the gap where an Android ad blocker operating outside the browser becomes the practical fix.

 When Browser Settings Aren’t Enough

-If you’ve done everything above and redirects are still happening, the problem is likely bigger than browser settings can handle — and there’s a structural reason for that.
+If you’ve done everything above and redirects are still happening, the problem is likely bigger than browser settings can handle.

-AdLock works outside the browser entirely — at the network and JavaScript filter level — so MV3 restrictions don’t apply.
-It intercepts redirect scripts before the browser receives them, and also neutralizes JavaScript-based redirect logic on the page itself.
-That’s a layer no browser extension can reach under MV3.
+AdLock for Chrome works differently from any extension — it operates at the network and JavaScript filter level, outside the browser, so MV3 restrictions don’t apply.
+It intercepts redirect scripts before the browser receives them and neutralizes JavaScript-based redirect logic running on the page.
 It works across all browsers and apps on your device without any per-browser setup.

 Quick Diagnosis: What Kind of Redirect Do You Have?